sauterto/climate_modelling/_sources/docs/nonlinearity.md

 \end{cases}
 $$
 >
-> **Task 7**: Determine the equilibrium climate sensitivity (ECS) and the feedback factor for the simulation from Task 5.
+> **Task 7**: Determine the equilibrium climate sensitivity (ECS) and the feedback factor for the simulation from Task 5 for both with and without ice-albedo feedback.
+Is the feedback positive or negative?
+What can be said about the sign?
 >
 > **Task 8**: Repeat the simulation from Task 5 (sigmoid function for albedo)
 > with T(0)=289 K, but again sample the transmissivity on a normal distribution